 We also enable the "Tone Mapping" and the "Vignette Filter".
 We decrease slightly the strength of the "Tone Mapping", and we increase the strength of "Vignette Filter" to 1.

+In the detail tab, we enable the contrast by detail levels and we slightly increase the sharpness.
 In the Color tab, we increase the color temperature and we enable the soft light filter, with default strength.
 The soft light filter enhances contrast and saturation.
 This is done by emulating the effect of blending an image, with a copy of itself.

 In the transform tab, we go to the Lens/Geometry tool, and then to the Distortion Correction section.
 Our photo is now ready.
 We can press Ctrl+S to process it now or press Ctrl+B to process it later.